 Kevin “KJ” Johnson, a Black youth, was sentenced to death for the killing of a white Kirkwood police officer, William McEntee, a crime committed when he was 19 years old.
 Despite many erroneous and unfair court rulings, grossly ineffective counsel, and racist prosecutorial policies, KJ remains on Missouri’s death row.
-On May 11th, 2022, the Missouri Attorney General motioned the Missouri Supreme Court to set an execution date.

 Two hours later, McEntee responded to a report of fireworks in the neighborhood, and a chance encounter with Kevin ensued.
 Kevin said, “you killed my brother,” before shooting McEntee multiple times.